Clinical Practice Guidelines for Cervical Screening in New Zealand

-Hard copies of these guidelines will be available in due course from our Publications Centre on (04) 496 2277, Ministry of Health Publications, Sector Operations Contact Centre, Private Bag 3015, Whanganui 4540, or email email@example.com.
+Hard copies (limits on the number ordered) are available from our Publications Centre on (04) 496 2277, Ministry of Health Publications, Sector Operations Contact Centre, Private Bag 3015, Whanganui 4540, or email email@example.com (link sends e-mail).
 Please quote HP4656 when ordering this resource.

 In this section